Prairie Weather (Rural Roots Canada) – A dry beginning to the New Year on the southern Prairies.

 Alberta

 Southern Alberta remains dry, providing favourable conditions for livestock care, grain hauling, and winter equipment maintenance.
-A few isolated flurries may develop late in the afternoon near Edmonton and east of Drumheller, but accumulations are expected to be minimal and unlikely to be disruptive.
+A few isolated flurries may develop late in the afternoon near Edmonton and north of Drumheller, but accumulations are expected to be minimal and unlikely to be disruptive.

 Across northern Alberta, snow will move through the forested regions, driven by a low pressure system near Fort McMurray.
 Outside of the north, expect a mix of sun and cloud across most of the province.